adfinis/adcssy/README.md

 # Adfinis SyGroup AG - CSS Framework

-This project is work in progress.
+**WARNING: This project is deprecated and should not be used anymore.
+It is not maintained!**

 ## Installation